crate/azure-iotedge-cratedb-sample/README.md

 ## Prefill CrateDB with required tables and users

-Before starting to deploy the sample to the edge device, the local CrateDB used in the sample has to be created first.
-This setup step should be done on your laptop, and will create the information in a data folder.
-This data folder is then shared with the Edge module, so the tables will be there. (that's why we start and stop the container after running the SQL)
+This setup step can be done on your laptop and will create the information in a data folder.
+This data folder is then shared with the IoT Edge device, so the tables will be there. (that's why we start and stop the container after running the SQL)

-* Create a folder on the disk for the CrateDB database files: e.g. ./crate/data
+* Create a sub-folder in the checked out repository for the CrateDB database files: `mkdir -p crate/data`
 * Run CrateDB locally from the command line by using `docker run -p "4200:4200" -d --rm --name cratedb -v /absolute/path/to/folder/crate/data:/data crate:4.1.2`.
 Use the absolute path to the folder you have created in the step above.
 * Open a web browser with `http://localhost:4200` and go to the CrateDB Admin UI console.
 * Create the tables and the user by executing all SQL Statements in the file `./scripts/database_setup/createTable.sql`.
+Every SQL query must be executed on it's own.
 * Stop the container with `docker container stop cratedb`.